-iv)Enhance the safety management and monitor of the key working equipment and personnel, ensure safety production;

-\boldsymbol{v}) Alternate work with rest so as to maintain full energy therefore no unsafe behavior occurs.
+iv )Enhance the safety management and monitor of the key working equipment and personnel, ensure safety production; v )Alternate work with rest so as to maintain full energy therefore no unsafe behavior occur.

 2Eliminate the unsafe physical object so as to ensure working conditions safe.